- Municipal Court

 Right to Counsel

 Any person charged with an offense that carries the possibility of a sentence of incarceration can apply for the services of a Public Defender.
-Services for Indigent Defense is provided by the 14th Circuit Public Defender’s Office, Attorney David Bartholomew (843)255-5824.
-If you wish to apply for the services of the Public Defender please pick up an application from Bluffton Municipal Court 20 Bridge Street Bluffton SC.
+Services for Indigent Defense is provided by the 14th Circuit Public Defender’s Office, John Meyer (843)255-5824.
+If you wish to apply for the services of the Public Defender, please pick up an application from Bluffton Municipal Court, 20 Bridge Street, Bluffton, SC.
 Please return the completed form to the Beaufort County Clerk of Court, 102 Ribaut Road, Beaufort, SC 29902.

 - Where is the Municipal Court located?